vramasv/b2b/README.md

-# Demo project for end - end order placement in ecommerce site , test execution resutls are captured in extent report
+# Demo project for end - end order placement in ecommerce site  -- In Progress